Juno Therapeutics, a Bristol Myers Squibb Company

 Accelerating medicine on a global scale

-Juno Therapeutics believes with absolute conviction that they can engineer the cells within our immune system to eradicate cancer and other serious diseases.
-It was this unrelenting faith along with their tireless commitment to their patients that sets Juno apart.
+Juno Therapeutics believes with absolute conviction that they can engineer the cells within a person's immune system to eradicate cancer and other serious diseases.
+It is this unrelenting faith along with their tireless commitment to their patients that sets Juno apart.

-Selected to design their new headquarters and research center, Flad was immediately infused with their compelling bravery and felt the same sense of urgency Juno was facing to help them deliver successful products to their patients.
-The motivation behind every design decision was to help these extraordinary people achieve their mission to change medicine for good.
+Selected to design their new headquarters and research center, Flad was immediately infused with their compelling spirit and felt the same sense of urgency Juno was facing to help them deliver successful products to their patients.
+The motivation behind every design decision was to help these extraordinary people achieve their mission to fundamentally change medicine.

 This project was born during a time of rapid expansion as Juno grew through new acquisitions, partnerships, and talent.
 The company also began their migration from being a scientific pioneer to a fully integrated biopharmaceutical company.
 Flad helped Juno properly forecast their growth during our initial visioning phase in which their population was estimated to triple within 18 months, including the addition of an entirely new commercialization group.